DanChurchill/regression_project_zillow/README.md

 ### Project Outline:
-- Acquire data from the Codeup Database using a function saved in an acquire.py file to import into the Final Report Notebook.
+- Acquire, clean, and prepare data from the Codeup Database using a function saved in a wrangle.py file to import into the Final Report Notebook.
-- Perform initial data exploration to determine what preparations the data needs to undergo.
+- Perform initial data exploration to determine what features will be usefull for modeling
-- Clean and prepare data utilizing a function saved in a prepare.py, and prepare data in Final Report Notebook by importing and using the funtion.
-- Clearly define two hypotheses, set an alpha, run statistical tests needed to reject or fail to reject the Null Hypothesis, and document findings and takeaways.
-- Establish a baseline accuracy.
+- Establish a baseline RMSE
-- Train three different classification models.
-- Evaluate models on train and validate datasets.
+- Train three different linear regression models and evaluate on train and validate datasets
-- Choose the model with that performs the best and evaluate that single model on the test dataset.
+- Choose the model with that performs the best and evaluate that single model on the test dataset
-- Create csv file with the customer id, the probability that the customer has churned, and the model's prediction for each observation in my test dataset.
 - Document conclusions, takeaways, and next steps in the Final Report Notebook.

 [[Back to top](#top)]